jordansissel/sysadvent/2011/03/article.md

 Definitely a brilliant win-win situation for everyone.

-Putting permissions proxying and embedding your skills into code allows other people to act with your permissions and skills in a controlled and repeatable way without the burden of knowledge or complex access controls.
+Proxying permissions and embedding your skills into code allows other people to act with your permissions and skills in a controlled and repeatable way without the burden of knowledge or complex access controls.
 Reducing the knowledge required to perform a task will greatly reduce the amount of